-It’s been a couple years since the last game in the Need for Speed series and Ghost Games has had a lot of time to create something that fans of this series will thoroughly enjoy.
-This time, it seems that they’ve drawn inspiration from the couple of Need for Speed Underground games from the early 2000s.
-Will this game be a resurgence for the franchise or should Need for Speed be parked in the garage?
+It’s been a couple of years since the last game in the Need for Speed series, and Ghost Games has had a lot of time to create something that fans of this series will thoroughly enjoy.
+This time, it seems that they’ve drawn inspiration from the Need for Speed Underground games from the early 2000s.
+Will this game be a resurgence for the franchise, or should Need for Speed be parked in the garage?

 Need for Speed, it’s one of the longest running racing game series in existence.
 The series began in 1994 with The Need for Speed which focused on real simulation racing.
 ProStreet and the Shift games did as well.
 As the years went on, there were different types of Need for Speed games.
 Need for Speed: Hot Pursuit, Undercover, Rivals, and Most Wanted focused on police chases.
 Porsche Unleashed took players through the years in different Porsche cars.
 Underground put a focal point on street racing and customization.
 Need for Speed: The Run even let players get out of their car for missions.
 The series has truly been all over the place and has struggled with identity.
 EA never seemed to go with what worked changing developers and the direction of the series so many times in the past.
 All of those things seem to be changing now as Need for Speed is back in a big way.